delimabs/Gas-Sensor-Data-Analysis-System/README.md

 3. Normalization for comparison;
 4. Simultaneous calculation of response, response-time, and recovey-time for all channels in the data file;
 5. Power-law fitting of the response data;
+6. Linear fit in which the slope is the sensitivity given in response/concentration;
-6. Export all data from the analysis;
+7. Export all data from the analysis;

 ## System Requirements